henrikvilhelmberglund/hvb-console/README.md

 - gives some color to your console.info(), console.warn() and console.error()
 - adds the location where the log was called from and you can ctrl+click it to go to that location

-It only works in Node console.logs (server side only).
+It only affects Node console.logs (server side only).
+Browser logging is unaffected.

 Before: